-Home oxygen can be provided via an oxygen concentrator, compressed oxygen cylinder, or as liquid oxygen.
+Home oxygen can be provided via an oxygen concentrator, via a compressed oxygen cylinder, or as liquid oxygen.
 All of these methods can supply an oxygen concentration of 90% or more to the individual and enrich the local environment.
 Medicare will pay for required durable medical equipment (DME) and gaseous or liquid oxygen for 36 months, with an additional 24 month extension, if necessary.
-In many cases, Medicare will cover 80% of the cost for supplemental oxygen for patients with desaturation (oxygen saturation <94%) during sleep or physical activity (Medicare.gov, 2021).
+In many cases, Medicare will cover 80% of the cost for supplemental oxygen for patients with desaturation (oxygen saturation <94%) during sleep or physical activity (Medicare.gov, 2024).

 Patients usually breathe supplemental oxygen via a continuous-flow nasal cannula.
 Devices that "conserve" oxygen (reservoir cannulas such as moustache-configured oximizers or oximizer pendants, electromechanical demand pulse delivery devices, transtracheal oxygen delivery) are especially efficient because they provide all the supplemental oxygen early in each inhalation.
-Some patients who have trouble keeping low blood levels of carbon dioxide can be fitted with facemasks from machines that deliver supplemental oxygen at continuous positive pressure; these systems provide noninvasive positive-pressure ventilation (Harding et al., 2020).
+Some patients who have trouble keeping low blood levels of carbon dioxide can be fitted with face masks from machines that deliver supplemental oxygen at continuous positive pressure; these systems provide noninvasive positive-pressure ventilation (Harding et al., 2022; Landry, 2025; Mondol et al., 2024).